Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It opened their eyes to the amount of waste locally and globally
+Spoke and looked more into local waste as in community and how we all look after the community

-What were the most creative food waste solution suggestions? creating pickles for the food bank
+What were the most creative food waste solution suggestions?
+N/A

 Did the resource encourage new ways of thinking and talking about the value food?